Phantom474747777/scraper-g1000/README.md

 ## 🎉 That's It!

-**You now have Scraper G1000 - a production-ready universal lead scraping system that:**
+**You now have Scraper G1000 - a complete lead generation and CRM system that:**
 - ✅ Works for ANY business type
 - ✅ Asks you what to scrape (interactive menu)
 - ✅ Organizes everything automatically